 I started to study programming since I was 14.
 I started with Pascal during High School and then I continued with C, Java, PHP during my bachelor’s degree.
 In 2009 I fell in love with Apple (what??!!!! ), and I started to develop iOS application in 2010.
 As a result you can understand why I’m in love with Swift and Objective-C. This was also the time when started my internal struggle about which one is the best between Apple and Microsoft, without forgetting, of course, of Linux (and I don’t think this internal fight will never end ).

-In 2013 I started my master degree, where I specialized in computer graphics, the computer science field I love the most.
+In 2013 I started my master degree, where I studied in computer graphics, the computer science field I love the most.

 If you want to read other details about my computer science journey, see my homepage.